Melanie Fiona: 2007–2010: The Bridge

-2011–present: The MF Life and Awake
+2011–2018: The MF Life and scrapped Awake album

 In 2011, Fiona began recording her second studio album.
 The lead single was titled "Gone and Never Coming Back."
-The single peaked at 37 on the US R&B chart becoming her second highest peaking song on the R&B chart so far.
-Later on that year Fiona released her second single, "4 AM" was sent to urban stations on August 30, 2011.
-4am peaked on the US R&B chart at #8, the song was about a lover who had gone out and was cheating on her.

-The album was released on March 20, 2012.
+It peaked at 37 on the US R&B chart becoming her second highest-peaking song on the R&B chart so far.
+Later on that year, Fiona released her second single, "4 AM", which was sent to urban stations on August 30, 2011.
+"4 AM", a song about a lover who had gone out and was cheating on her, peaked on the US R&B chart at No. 8.
+It also made the top 100 charts.
+Fiona's album, The MF Life, was released on March 20, 2012.

 On January 2, 2012, she performed "O Canada" at the NHL Winter Classic between the New York Rangers and Philadelphia Flyers at Citizens Bank Park.

-A newly independent artist, Fiona is currently working on her third album Awake.
-She released a single "Cold Piece" in 2013.
-On May 12, 2015, she premiered a new song and lyric video "Bite the Bullet", set to appear on her new album (2016).
-"I feel like sometimes people know my songs but haven’t gotten the opportunity to know me" Fiona told the VIBE.
-"I want to make people feel good and I want people to feel that they are not alone, that this album and me as an artist represent a voice for people to feel like 'Yeah, that is the life we’re living and we’re living it together so let’s do our part to move forward positively, and do some really great things while we are alive here" she added.
-In September, she announced two more tracks for the album: "I Tried" – the first track written for the album, and "Killing Time" – written when she broke up with her boyfriend.
-Her album Awake is set for 2016 release.
+As a newly independent artist, Fiona announced she was working on her third album Awake in October 2013.
+During this time, she released the single "Cold Piece".
+On May 12, 2015, she premiered a new song and lyric video "Bite the Bullet", which was set to appear on her new album in 2016.
+"I feel like sometimes people know my songs but haven't gotten the opportunity to know me" Fiona told the VIBE.
+"I want to make people feel good and I want people to feel that they are not alone, that this album and me as an artist represent a voice for people to feel like 'Yeah, that is the life we're living and we're living it together so let's do our part to move forward positively, and do some really great things while we are alive here" she added.
+In September 2015, Fiona announced two more tracks for the album: "I Tried" – the first song written for the album, and "Killing Time", which she wrote after a break up with her boyfriend.
+It was later announced in a 2019 Instagram post that the Awake album was scrapped.

+2024–present: Say Yes

+On October 25, 2024, Fiona released the songs "Say Yes" and "I Choose You" as the double lead single for her extended play Say Yes, which was released in April 2025.
+The former song was produced by Andre Harris and co-written with singer-songwriter SiR, who also provides backing vocals.

 Personal life

 Fiona and songwriter Jared Cotter have a son born on 14 March 2016.
 They became engaged on 14 February 2018.
 Originally they planned to marry on Amalfi Coast, Italy; but the COVID-19 pandemic forced them to postpone their wedding three times.
 The couple married privately on 12 December 2020 in Los Angeles.
-The couple welcomed a daughter in December 2021.
+They welcomed a daughter in December 2021.

 Artistry

 Voice

 Fiona is a dramatic soprano.
-Her voice has been referred to as being both "soulful" and "sassy."
-Some have praised her vocals for being "very passionate, but clean and controlled, and not over-the-top singing."
+Her voice has been referred to as being both "soulful" and "sassy".
+Some have praised her vocals for being "very passionate, but clean and controlled, and not over-the-top singing".